mdbergmann/cl-swbymabeweb/blogs/20230302---Polymorphism_and_Multimethods.md

 (defclass student (person) ())
 ```

-Now, similarly as the `trait` in Scala we first create a generic function definition:
+Similarly as the `trait` in Scala we first create a generic function definition:

 ```lisp
 (defgeneric say-hello (person))